Pay my bill

 Melbourne, VIC 3001

-You can pay at any Australia Post or Commonwealth Bank branch excluding credit card payments.
+You can pay at any Australia Post, Commonwealth Bank branch or Service SA centre excluding credit card payments.

 Concessions and financial support